Terms of Engagement

 At the conclusion of each engagement, we return to the client any documents that are specifically requested to be returned.
 As to any documents so returned, we may elect to keep a copy of the documents in our stored files.

 At the close of any matter, we may send our files in that matter to a secure storage facility for storage at our expense.
 We also may determine that it is appropriate to retain certain file materials in an electronic media format only.
 We determine how long we will maintain files in storage based on the requirements of the Rules of Professional Conduct and our firm's policies, which may change from time to time.
-We reserve the right after six (6) years to dispose of your files.
+We reserve the right after six (6) years to dispose of client files.

 Billing Arrangements and Terms of Payment >

 We will bill on a periodic basis, normally each month, for legal services rendered, out-of-pocket disbursements made and charges for ancillary services provided during the immediately preceding month.
-In addition, you may receive a separate disbursement bill.
+In addition, you clients may receive a separate disbursement bill.
 Our statements are due upon receipt.
 Except in those instances in which we enter into a specific contingent fee arrangement, the payment of our fee is not dependent upon the successful outcome of a matter.